tanaka774/puyo_mountain/memo.md

 - separate file per each function (defintely!!)
 - be careful for round()!!!!
 - you don't need to care diagonally down when rotate
+- if you want to record each puyo position, you should use lockpuyo() every lock case(not current implementation separating split and usual falling)
+- if you surround board with one cell which is not 0, you would not need to each surroundiing edge check?(can unify collision check?)
 ### tempmemo
 - checkChain() doesn't work right after splitting why
   - this is because handleSplitting() does the same process of lockpuyo() inside